methylDragon/coding-notes/C++/06 C++ - Templates.md

 Author: methylDragon
 Contains an advanced syntax reference for C++
-This time, we'll be going through C++ templates!!
+This time, we'll be going through C++ templates and template metaprogramming!

 ------